PRO100BYTE/ProjectArcade-Wiki/navigation/game-options.md

 You have the ability to define at a game level the same options that you can define at System level.

-The **ADVANCED GAME OPTIONS** can be used when you need to define for a game a setting that differs from the [system settings](view-options.md#advanced-system-options).
+The **Advanced game options** can be used when you need to define for a game a setting that differs from the [system settings](view-options.md#advanced-system-options).